-In the past thirty years, more than 20 million Sub-Saharan Africans have died from complications of the disease.
-Even today, drug cocktails that are relatively accessible in other parts of the globe are still beyond the means of the vast majority of Africans.
+In the past 30 years, more than 20 million Sub-Saharan Africans have died from complications of the disease.
+Even today, drug cocktails that are relatively accessible in other parts of the globe remain beyond the means of the vast majority of Africans.

 Plight of the poor